Henry Beaufoy Merlin: Holtermann Exposition

-By 1872 The Star of Hope Gold Mining Company was mining one of the richest veins of gold in Hawkins Hill and this had made its manager, Bernard Holtermann, very wealthy.
+By 1872, The Star of Hope Gold Mining Company was mining one of the richest veins of gold in Hawkins Hill, and this had made its manager, Bernard Holtermann, very wealthy.
 Merlin and Holtermann's relationship came to the fore when the largest piece of reef-gold in the world was discovered in the Star of Hope mine on 19 October 1872.
 Holtermann approached Merlin, who photographed it before it was sent to the crusher and took several photographs of Holtermann and his partner Beyer.
 Then on 30 October, Merlin wrote a long biographical article praising Holtermann's hard work and persistence, which had kept the mine running in the years before they struck gold.
 In November, he photographed the cakes of pure gold made from crushing the huge piece of reef gold.

 By the end of December, Holtermann had left the Hill End to set himself up in his new home on the North Shore of Sydney.
 It was also around this time that Merlin seems to have inspired Holtermann to start a new project.
-On 1 January 1873 a number of advertisements appeared in papers across the country describing Holtermann's new and ambitious scheme to promote Australia's industrial resources and to seek submissions from interested parties before the proposed opening in eight months time.
+On 1 January 1873, a number of advertisements appeared in papers across the country describing Holtermann's new and ambitious scheme to promote Australia's industrial resources and to seek submissions from interested parties before the proposed opening in eight months time.

-Holtermann engaged Merlin to take panoramas and views of all the towns and gold-fields in the colonies which would then be used to create albums of each town and gold-field, containing statistical information and other valuable matter.
+Holtermann engaged Merlin to take panoramas and views of all the towns and gold-fields in the colonies, which would then be used to create albums of each town and gold-field, containing statistical information and other valuable matter.
 These photographs were to be presented as large transparent pictures using a new process invented by Merlin.
-As the year progressed Holtermann remained continued to support Merlin in his photographic endeavours.
+As the year progressed, Holtermann continued to support Merlin in his photographic endeavours.
 In March, the Governor of New South Wales, Hercules Robinson, visited Hill End and Merlin captured the banners strung across the street to welcome him.